andrewraim/vws/vignettes/outline.md

 Some misc items

-- Give figures captions
+- Give captions for the figures.
 - Make figures render nicely.
 This might be doable with a global option.
-- See if there's a nice way to let the user determine how optimization works in UnivariateConstRegion and Int version.
-What if they can do it in closed form?
-  Maybe make the min and max functions into methods that can be overridden.

 # Outline